Inflectra/spira-documentation/docs/About/roadmap.md

 - **Improved reporting templating**: The ability to create a specific using a preset document template, so that the report format can more closely resemble your company style.

 ### Cross-cutting
 - **New field types and handling**: Ability to set date-time values on list pages.
-Add new custom property types (for example, dependent dropdowns, releases, hierarchical dropdowns, passwords).
-Increase the number of available custom properties per artifact.
+Even more custom property types (for example, dependent dropdowns and hierarchical dropdowns).
 - **New custom fields in different workspace types**: Add optional custom properties that can be set on a workspace itself - for example, on a product or progrgam.
 - **Cross application tagging**: Tag support to provide a flexible way to connect different artifacts together, including resources.
 Add the ability to use mentions (eg @amycribbins) to reference a user or artifact in descriptions and comments.
 - **More control and visibility of notifications**: Notifications can be triggered by changes to releases, and by changes to an artifact’s custom properties.
 Notifications can be flagged to a user and viewed by them from inside the application.